tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   or there is credible evidence that CRQCs exist.

 - Closed or enterprise-managed environments:
-  In deployments where both the authenticating party and the relying party are managed by the same organization, enforcing PQC-only or hybrid authentication policies is operationally feasible.
+  In deployments where both the authenticated party and the relying party are managed by the same organization, enforcing PQC-only or hybrid authentication policies is operationally feasible.
 Organizations can coordinate certificate issuance and validation policies centrally, enabling earlier transition to PQC-only or hybrid